27 Best Personal Development & Self Improvement Books [2023 Update]

 The flow state happens to everyone from time to time, but it can be engineered to happen more frequently and when it does the happiness, content, and satisfaction it brings can have a lasting halo effect on our lives.

-Part science and part philosophy this book does an exceptional job of relating to us not only how to get more done, but how to live happier and fuller lives due to having an understanding of the “Flow.”
+Part science and part philosophy Flow: The Psychology of Optimal Experience does an exceptional job of relating to us not only how to get more done, but how to live happier and fuller lives due to having an understanding of the “Flow.”

 16. 177 Mental Toughness Secrets of the World Class by Steve Siebold